Skip to Content

 Fort Wilkins State Park includes living history exhibits of frontier military life, which kept the area’s law and order during the Copper Rush.
 Twelve buildings from as far back as the 1840s remain in the park.

-The campground has an east and west section with a total of 161 sites.
-There is no cell service, but the park does have some unreliable wifi at the bathhouse.
+The campground has an east and west section with 161 sites.
+There is no cell service, but the park has unreliable wifi at the bathhouse.

 You can explore the cute town of Copper Harbor, take a boat trip to see the lighthouse, view waterfalls, or take in beautiful views of Lake Superior.